dotnet/docs/docs/standard/security/cryptographic-services.md

 None of the previous methods will prevent someone from reading Alice's messages, because they are transmitted in plaintext.
 Full security typically requires digital signatures (message signing) and encryption.

-The .NET Framework provides the following classes that implement hashing algorithms:
+.NET provides the following classes that implement hashing algorithms:

 - <xref:System.Security.Cryptography.SHA256>.